 Whichever type of assignment you have given your learners to complete, it is necessary to provide meaningful feedback, in order for them to improve the quality of their written answers and understanding of a subject.
 The learner may find the subject itself challenging and/or may not have the skills in English to deal fully with the question.
-Either way, meaningful feedback and reflection time are the answer.
+Either way, meaningful feedback and reflection time are the answer to improving retention and language.